cecid/hermes-docs/docs/source/installation.rst

 AS2/AS2 Plus Sender Settings
 ''''''''''''''''''''''''''''

 Open the configuration file named :file:`as2.module.core.xml` that is placed in the :file:`conf` folder of the AS2/AS2 Plus plugin.
-A component named :code:`keystore-manager` is defined to manage the keystore.
+A component named ``keystore-manager`` is defined to manage the keystore.

   .. code-block:: xml